yzou2/vanleuven_academic/content/post/timeline.md

 Obviously, as time goes by I will not be able to maintain such a small paper-to-topic-area ratio.
 However, I do plan to continue expanding my horizons as I develop a long-term pipeline for research both 1) because I want to avoid becoming burnt-out with a single topic or idea and 2) because I believe it is healthy to continually look for new and exciting sources of research questions and answers.

-[^1]: Click [here](https://andrewvanleuven.github.io/files/timeline/viz.png) for a larger version of the timeline.
-[^2]: [Here](https://github.com/andrewvanleuven/andrewvanleuven.github.io/blob/master/files/timeline/viz.R) is the R code I used.
+[^1]: [Here](https://github.com/andrewvanleuven/andrewvanleuven.github.io/blob/master/files/timeline/viz.R) is the R code I used.
 I still have a lot to learn, but the 'plotly' package was delightful to use, and seems almost limitless in what it can do.